 Again some of you will lift their eyebrows and say Arabella, why not Der Rosenkavalier.
 Yes, Rosenkavalier is a truly great opera but it took me many performances and quite some time before I started to appreciate it fully.
 On the other hand my first Arabella ever (Vienna with Lisa della Casa, Rothenberger and Wächter) just bowled me over.
 I have seen many Arabellas after but no one came near Lisa della Casa.
 The other best ones were Renee Fleming and Kiri Te Kanawa.

-Not surprising magic starts with Aber der Richtige and the following duet.
+Not surprisingly the magic starts with Aber der Richtige and the following duet.
 In the second act magic continues with Ich habe eine Frau gehabt and Und du wirst mein Gebieter sein.
-And reaches a glorious conclusion in the final Arabella/Mandryka.
+And it reaches a glorious conclusion in the final Arabella/Mandryka.